-Q&A with Paula Morrell, Head of IT Operations, BT Ireland on International Day for Women and Girls in STEM
+Q&A with Paula Morrell, Head of IT Operations, BT Ireland on International Women’s Day

 Paula Morrell, Head of IT Operations, BT Ireland